Introduction

 History of Cortina

 Knowing the history of a place allows us to better understand its nature.
-The earliest trace of human activity in the areas of Cortina dates to about 6000 B.C. and was obtained through the discovery of the burial of a Mesolithic hunter near Mondeval.
+The earliest trace of human activity in Cortina's area dates to about 6000 B.C. and was obtained through the discovery of the burial of a Mesolithic hunter in the locality of "Mondeval."

-The first trace of habitation in Ampezzo dates back to about 1156.
+The first trace of habitation in Ampezzo dates back to around the year 1156.
 Since then the village has grown bit by bit into what we know today.

-Entities such as the "Regole d'Ampezzo" made it possible to maintain a certain independence over the centuries from those who ruled over these lands.
-If this topic interests you, we invite you to read the page on the history of Ampezzo.
-You'll find it below:
+The local administration of the "Regole d'Ampezzo" made it possible to maintain a certain independence over the centuries from those who ruled over these lands.
+If this topic interests you, we invite you to read the page about the history of Ampezzo, which you can find below:

 Geological history of the Dolomites

-The Dolomites are unique geological formations in the world.
-First, they are among the very few light-colored mountains in the world.
+The rocks forming the Dolomites come from geological formations unique in the world.
+First, they are among the very few light-tint mountains in the world.
 Second, they are one of the very few places in the world where the stratifications are so clearly visible.
-Finally, geologically, they have created nearly three centuries of headaches for scientists, to understand the origin of their formation.
+Finally, they have been a nearly three-century headache for scientists, who struggled to understand the origin of their formation.

 The Bell Tower of Cortina

-Cortina d'Ampezzo bell tower has been erected on the remains of the old, rather anonymous, bell tower dating back to 1590, which had to be demolished due to a series of structural problems.
+Cortina d'Ampezzo's bell tower has been erected on the remains of the old, rather anonymous, bell tower dating back to 1590, which has been demolished due to a series of structural problems.

-We took inspiration from the book, we translated it and supplemented it with other interesting facts, so as to give as much information as possible about the symbol of Cortina.
-The fruits of our labor can be read on our page on the Cortina Bell Tower.
-It can be found below:
+We took inspiration from the book, we translated it, and we supplemented it with other interesting facts so as to give as much information as possible about the symbol of Cortina.
+The fruits of our labor can be read on our page on the Cortina Bell Tower, which can be found below:

 Ra Fèŝta de ra Bàndes

 "Ra Fèŝta de ra Bàndes" is one of the most heartfelt events for guests and residents of Cortina.
-A week of music, which ends on the last Sunday of August with the big parade in the "Corso Italia" street and the concert, where hundreds of musicians play together in one of the squares of Cortina.
+A week of music, which ends on the last Sunday of August.
+Among all the events, the most emotional is the marching bands parade along "Corso Italia," which ends in a big concert in "Piazza Roma," where hundreds of musicians play together in an explosion of rhythm and passion.

-Throughout the week, the kiosk of the Music Band remains open, which will allow you to drink a beer or a glass of wine while listening to one of the evening concerts of the bands hosted in the "shell," a structure for giving a roof to the Music Bands.
-On Saturday evening, a big concert, more rytmical and young, introduces the Sunday of celebrations.
+Throughout the week, in the central square, there's a food and drink kiosk run by volunteer members and supporters of the Cortina Music Band.
+There you can eat a snack or drink a soda, a beer, or a glass of wine while listening to one of the evening concerts of the daily music bands.
+Those concerts are hosted below the "shell" structure.
+On Saturday, in the late evening, a more rhythmical and young concert introduces the Sunday of celebrations.

-If you want to know more about the event and the Cortina d'Ampezzo Marching Band, as well as the most appropriate traditional clothes to wear during the event, we invite you to visit the page we wrote on the subject.
-You can see it below:
+If you want to know more about this celebration and the Cortina d'Ampezzo Marching Band, as well as the most appropriate traditional clothes to wear during the event, we invite you to visit the page we wrote on the subject.
+You can find it below:

-The town of Cortina originally consisted of several districts which all belonged to the same municipality.
+The town of Cortina originally was divided into many districts, which all belonged to the same municipality.
 These villages were called "Sestieri."
-Every Sestiere was coordinated by the boss of a "Sestiere," who was in charge of checking that everything was working properly, as well as bringing the complaints of the various hamlets to the municipality.
+Every "Sestiere" had a leader, who was in charge of checking that everything was working properly, as well as bringing to the central municipality the complaints and needs of the district the leader represents.

 Over time the geographic subdivision became less and less defined, as the town increased in size and the various hamlets began to merge with each other.

-If you enjoyed the topic and would like to explore it further, please read the page on Ampezzo's "Sestieri" in the past and nowadays below:
+If you enjoyed the topic and you'd like to explore it further, please read the page on Ampezzo's "Sestieri" in the past and nowadays below:

 The village festivals were organized every year in each one of the six districts of Cortina.
 Over time, each festival assumed its own particular identity, from the more touristy to the more suitable for eating, up to the one where you can party a little more and let yourself go a little.